Molly Meacher, Baroness Meacher: Parliamentary career

+She retired from the House of Lords on 28 October 2025.

 APPG for Drug Policy Reform

 Since 2011 she has chaired the UK All-Party Parliamentary Group for Drug Policy Reform, which recommends decriminalisation of drugs.
 In 2012 she chaired the inquiry panel of the APPG into new psychoactive substances.
 The panel produced a report, Towards a Safer Drug Policy.

 As chair of the APPG for Drug Policy Reform, Meacher is leading a European Initiative on drug policy reform at the request of the President of Guatemala.
 An interview between Meacher and Italian station Radio Radicale about the trip and forthcoming events was conducted on 26 June 2013.

 On 17 October 2013, she led a debate in the House of Lords on UK drugs policy.

 Personal life

 In 1962 she married Michael Meacher, with whom she had two sons and two daughters.
-They divorced in 1987, and in 1991 she married Peter Richard Grenville Layard, Lord Layard.
+They divorced in 1987, and in 1991 she married Richard Layard, Lord Layard.
 She and her second husband are one of the few couples both to hold titles in their own right.